Associative algebraic approach to logarithmic CFT in the bulk: the continuum limit of the gl(1|1) periodic spin chain, Howe duality and the interchiral algebra: Scaling limit

 \subsection{The full scaling limit of the closed $\gl(1|1)$ spin-chains}

-In this section, we recall the construction of the scaling limit~\cite{GRS1} of the (anti)periodic spin-chain.
+In this section, we recall the construction of the scaling limit~\cite{GRS1} of the (anti)periodic spin-chain that gives a Conformal Field Theory model.
 We then use the Lie algebraic reformulation of the (images of) $\JTL{N}$ and $\JTL{N}^{tw}$ to construct the full scaling limit of these algebras.
-An essential ingredient in the general definition of the scaling limit is the low-lying eigenstates of the Hamiltonian $H$.
+An essential ingredient in the general definition of the scaling limit is the low-lying eigenstates of the Hamiltonian~$H$.
 In order to study the action of JTL elements on these eigenstates in the limit $L\to\infty$ (recall $N=2L$) we first truncate each $\Hilb_{2L}$, keeping only eigenspaces up to an energy level $M$, for each positive number $M$.
 Each such truncated space turns out to be finite-dimensional in the limit, {\it i.e.}, it depends on $M$ but not $L$.
 Then, keeping matrix elements of JTL elements that correspond to the action only within these truncated spaces of ``scaling'' states, we obtain well-defined operators in the limit $L\to\infty$.
 The corresponding operators acting on all scaling states of the CFT can be finally obtained (if they exist) in the second limit $M\to\infty$.
 A bit more formally, \textit{the scaling limit} denoted simply by `$\mapsto$' is defined as a limit over graded spaces of coinvariants with respect to smaller and smaller subalgebras in the creation modes algebra, see details in Sec.~\GRSscallim from~\cite{GRS1}.
-Meanwhile, in the case of our $\gl(1|1)$ spin-chains we can actually give a clearer definition of the scaling limit (of algebras), see App.~\AppLim.
+Meanwhile, in the case of our $\gl(1|1)$ spin-chains we can actually give a clearer definition of the scaling limit (of algebras and their modules) by means of inductive systems, see App.~\AppLim.

-In this section, we consider mostly the periodic model and discuss briefly the anti-periodic case only at the end of Sec.~\ref{sec:interchiral}.